“Be miserable. Or motivate yourself. Whatever has to be done, it’s always your choice.”

 Close your eyes and let the memories of your biggest successes – no matter in what part of your life – wash over you.
 Let those most positive memories boost your motivation.

-24. Reward yourself and celebrate your successes (no matter how big or small they are).
+24. Reward yourself and celebrate your successes.

 If you’re looking forward to a nice reward that you’re getting yourself after you’re done with a task or a project then your motivation tends to go up.